 Keep Up Your Pedalling Cadence

 The optimal cadence is different for everyone, but I’d recommend trying to push at least 60RPM in the hills.
-For reference, I spin at closer to 90RPM a lot of the time.
-If your low gear isn’t allowing for this kind of cadence, you’ll want to get some smaller gear ratios.
+For reference, I like to spin at closer to 90RPM a lot of the time.
+If your low gear isn’t allowing for this kind of cadence, you’ll want to look into getting some smaller gear ratios.

 Change Your Gear Ratios